 The inspiration for this combination came to me from a chocolate bar that I bought at Stuttgart airport.
 WTF I was doing in Stuttgart airport?
-I had one hour layover that turned into a five-hour delay.
-After three hours I was starving but there was nothing in that airport that I wanted to eat, nothing!
-Except for chocolate, yummy, delicious and extremly dark chocolate.
-I ended my hunger strike with two rows of a seventy precent dark chocolate that had coffee beans segments and four rows of another dark with cocoa nibs segments.
-By the time I landed in Palma I finished that cocoa nib bar.
-The combination of bitter and sweet is addictive.
-Imagine how hyper I was after that chocolate feast.
+Nothing!
+I had one hour layover which turned into a five-hour delay.
+I was starving but there was nothing edible in that airport, except for rich and yummy extra dark chocolate.
+This is when and where I discovered the combination of dark chocolate and cocoa nibs.
+Bitter plus bitter equals sweet.

 The cocoa nibs are optional.
-I don’t know if they can be found anywhere.
 I bought them at Whole Foods in the bulk section.
 You can buy them at Amazon.

 - 1 stick (or ½ cup) unsalted butter or ¼ cup canola or other neutral tasting oil